Michael Bloomberg to return as head of Bloomberg company

 The privately held company, in which Bloomberg is the majority shareholder, said Doctoroff would step aside as president and chief executive at year-end.

-Bloomberg, whose fortune is estimated at more than $32 billion (19.44 billion pounds), had expected to spend much of his time on philanthropic efforts after leaving office in late 2013.
+Bloomberg, whose fortune is estimated at more than $32 billion, had expected to spend much of his time on philanthropic efforts after leaving office in late 2013.
 Those efforts have included fights for public health and gun control.

 "This is a sad day for me and my company," Bloomberg said in a statement.
 "I really wanted Dan to stay and continue in his leadership role.
 But I understand his decision."